JeffersonLab/pet-sro/README.md

 ---

-**In summary**, this repository demonstrates a robust, extensible architecture for building PET-specific streaming pipelines under the ERSAP framework.
-It cleanly separates ERSAP engine definitions from user-specific data processing logic.
+**In summary**, this repository demonstrates extensible architecture for building PET-specific streaming pipelines under the ERSAP framework.
+It separates ERSAP engine definitions from user-specific data processing logic.
 By adhering to the interfaces and structures described above, developers can efficiently scale their processing capabilities, integrate fault-tolerance, and maintain high-throughput data ingestion and computation pipelines.

 ## Building